Equine Rescue

 So many aspects of horsemanship parallel what we learn in the Bible.
 Choosing peace in the midst of chaos and choosing to trust despite our fears are just two of the tangible ways that Freedom teaches participants to trust God.

 You can help more individuals and horses experience this peace and trust.
-Since all programs are completely free of charge to participants, the Ranch relies on donations to cover session costs, which run $160 per 90-minute individual session.
+Since all programs are completely free of charge to participants, the Ranch relies on donations to cover not only the rehabilitation of our rescued horses, but the cost of sessions for children and young adults who need them!
 You can make a donation toward these sessions or help us care for our horses by becoming a horse sponsor.
 Please consider partnering with us by donating to the Ranch.